sven-strothoff/irssi-nickserv_osx_keychain/README.md

 connect.
 While this works great you have to put your plain text password into your irssi configuration.
 This might not be bothering you as your NickServ password might be exposed in other ways (see [below](#A-Note-on-Security)).
-However if you are using a (public) /dotfiles/ repository to sync your configuration between different machines your password would be visible to everyone.
+However if you are using a (public) *dotfiles* repository to sync your configuration between different machines your password would be visible to everyone.